MishaVyb/bizarre-poker/README.md

 # Usage

 ## Data
-See default [data][default-data-url] prepared for informational purposes.
+Look at default [data][default-data-url] prepared for informational purposes.
 You can change this file or make your own `json` to provide another initial data.
-It could be applyed by django comand:
+It could be applied by django command:

 ```sh
 $ python manage.py apply_data <path_to_json_data_file>
 ```

 ## Configurations
-Have a look at [configurations][configurations-module-url] module.
+Go to [configurations][configurations-module-url] module.
 You can describe new config `json` file or change provided.
-For exaple, we want simple game where players getting their cards and only compare combinations - that's all.
+For exaple, we want simple game where players get their cards and only compare combinations - that's all.
 No `Biddings` stages.
 No `flop`.

 - Create new config file.
 ```sh